Should You Drink Apple Cider Vinegar and Honey?

 Science has explained so much about our bodies and various illnesses.
 Yet, we continue to search for remedies that are natural.
-Many people have become distressful of big pharma.
-They look to the past for a more homeopathic answer to pain.
-Apple Cider vinegar and honey has become one of the most popular treatments for a variety of issues.
+Many people have become distrustful of big pharma.
+They look to the past for a more homeopathic answer.
+Apple Cider Vinegar and honey has become one of the most popular treatments for a variety of issues.
 What can it do and does it work?

 What is Apple Cider Vinegar?